ameli/special_functions/docs/install.rst

              sudo brew reinstall gcc

    * **Windows:** Install both `Microsoft Visual C++ compiler <https://visualstudio.microsoft.com/vs/features/cplusplus/>`_ and Intel Fortran compiler (`Intel oneAPI <https://software.intel.com/content/www/us/en/develop/tools/oneapi/components/fortran-compiler.html>`_).
-Open the command prompt (where you will install this package in the next step) and load the Intel compiler variables by
+Open the command prompt (where you will enter the installation commands in the next step) and load the Intel compiler variables by

      ::

          C:\Program Files (x86)\Intel\oneAPI\setvars.bat

      Here, we assumed the Intel Fortran compiler is installed in ``C:\Program Files (x86)\Intel\oneAPI``.
-You may adjust this directory if the Intel compiler is installed elsewhere.
+You may set this directory accordingly to the directory of your Intel compiler.

 2. Clone the source code and install this package by